FLO-2DSoftware/qgis-flo-2d-plugin/docs/user/source/widgets/grid-tools/Elevation Correction Tool.rst

 .. image:: ../../img/Elevation-Correction-from-Polygons/Elevat004.png

 3. Here is a before and after image of the calculation.
+The tool removed the dam from the grid elevation.
+   It interpolated the grid elevations based on the point and a TIN.

 .. image:: ../../img/Elevation-Correction-from-Polygons/Elevat005.png

 Tin from Polygon Boundary
 -------------------------

-4. The second option is to build a TIN from the grid element elevation surrounding a polygon.
+1. The second option is to build a TIN from the grid element elevation surrounding a polygon.
    This will assess the elevation where the polygon intersects the grid and interpolate that elevation to the TIN.

 .. image:: ../../img/Elevation-Correction-from-Polygons/Elevat006.png

-5. This option is used when a Cut or Fill correction is required.
+2. This option is used when a Cut or Fill correction is required.
    For example, to fill a channel with elevation data along the bank, cover the channel with an elevation polygon and apply the correction.

 .. image:: ../../img/Elevation-Correction-from-Polygons/Elevat007.png